mattermost/mattermost-plugin-github/README.md

 ## Slash Commands

+* __Autocomplete slash commands__ - Explore all the available slash commands by typing `/` in the text input box - the autocomplete suggestions help by providing a format example in black text and a short description of the slash command in grey text.
+Visit the [executing commands](https://docs.mattermost.com/help/messaging/executing-commands.html) documentation for more details.
+You can also create custom slash commands.
+Visit the [slash commands](https://docs.mattermost.com/developer/slash-commands.html) documentation for more information and a list of default slash commands.
 * __Subscribe to a respository__ - Use `/github subscribe` to subscribe a Mattermost channel to receive notifications for new pull requests, issues, branch creation, and more in a GitHub repository.

    - For instance, to post notifications for issues, issue comments, and pull requests matching the label `Help Wanted` from `mattermost/mattermost-server`, use: